 f) That’s it.
 Log off and log in (or restart) with your user name and password.
 You must get your correct profile with icons and profile settings back in Windows 7, if you are lucky enough.

-Still if Windows 7 computer loads with temporary profile and creates a registry key with .bak, that means user profile is really corrupted and Operating System is not reading it properly.
+Still if Windows 7 laptop loads with temporary profile and creates a registry key with .bak, that means user profile is really corrupted and Operating System is not reading it properly.

 3) Few times this method worked for me, repair the corrupted files.
 Usually the corrupted ‘Ntuser’ files cause this issue.
 So, run the check disk for partition which is having user profile.